GrottoPress/jentil/README.md

 # Jentil

-Jentil is a modern WordPress theme framework, with more than enough features to make building your next theme a cinch.
-It has powerful content options which allows to configure how posts display on archives right from the customizer.
+Jentil is a framework for rapid WordPress theme development.
+It is packed with pluggable predefined features, including powerful content options which allows to configure how posts display on archives right from the customizer.

 Jentil features six layout options, configured via the customizer and post meta boxes.
 Jentil can be used to build blogs, magazines, e-commerce, corporate websites and more.